twitter-archive/scala-csp-config/README.md

 # Finagle-CSP

-A Scala library for configuring Content Security Policy headers for HTTP Requests
+A Scala library for configuring Content Security Policy headers for HTTP responses.

 The Github source repository is [here](https://github.com/twitter/finagle-csp).
 Patches and contributions are welcome.